johaupt/johaupt.github.io/_posts/2020-04-12-Lai_Kane_Transformed_outcome.md

 Y^{TO} &= Y_i \cdot \frac{T_i}{p_T} - Y_i \cdot \frac{1-T_i}{1-p_T}
 \end{align*}

-The big differene to Kane et al.'s approach is that the outcome can be a categorical or continuous variables which is transformed using $-Y_i$ instead of $+(1-Y_i)$.
+The big differene to Kane et al.'s approach is that the outcome can be a categorical or continuous variables which is transformed using \(-Y_i\) instead of \(+(1-Y_i)\).
 I find that a good way to think about the outcome transformation is that each converter in the treatment group *increases* the overall treatment effect, while each converter in the control group *reduces* the potential effect of the treatment.
 The latter is less obvious, but we can image a case where every individual in the control group converts naturally and the treatment effect is zero because no increase on conversion is possible.

 The transformed outcome (TO) has the property that its expectation is equal to the true treatment effect and is therefore used to estimate models of the conditional average treatment effect or do model selection.
 Wooldridge's (2010) Econometric Analysis of Cross Section and Panel Data discusses steps of the proof.
-It's convenient to use an equivalent formulation of the TO for the proof and note that I'll drop the index $i$ from here.
+It's convenient to use an equivalent formulation of the TO for the proof and note that I'll drop the index \(i\) from here.

 \begin{align*}
 Y^{TO} &= Y \cdot \frac{T}{p_T} - Y \cdot \frac{1-T}{1-p_T} \\